Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A stack of edgeless microfiber car towels on a bench

 The towel you buff with does more to protect your paint than almost anything else in the wash bucket, and the wrong one leaves swirls you'll be chasing for months.
-After buffing, drying and wiping down car after car — then washing every towel repeatedly to see which stayed soft — the The Rag Company Eagle Edgeless 500 is our best overall.
-It's the plushest, most durable towel we tested, genuinely edgeless, and it's still soft after a season of abuse.
+Across thousands of owner reviews covering buffing, drying and wiping down car after car — plus repeated washing to see which stayed soft — the The Rag Company Eagle Edgeless 500 is our best overall.
+It's the plushest, most durable towel we rank, genuinely edgeless, and buyers report it's still soft after a season of abuse.

 Top Picks at a Glance